Processing math: 100%

 Further Reference

 Derangements are discussed in Concrete Mathematics by Graham, Knuth, and Patashnik on pages 193-196.
 In those pages, the identities shown in this blog entry are derived.
-Also discussed is a closely related problem that may be called $r$-derangements.
+Also discussed is a closely related problem that may be called r-derangements.

-In the $r$-derangement problem, we seek the number of arrangements in which exactly $r$ elements are in their original place.
-(The number of $0$-derangements, then, is just $D_n$.)
+In the r-derangement problem, we seek the number of arrangements in which exactly r elements are in their original place.
+(The number of 0-derangements, then, is just Dn.)

 No comments: